dcarpintero/taxonomy-completion/README.md

 ## 2. Embedding Quantization for Memory Saving

 Scaling up embeddings can be challenging.
 Currently, state-of-the-art models represent each embedding as `float32`, which requires 4 bytes of memory.
-Given that Jina-Embeddings-v2 maps text to a 768 dimensional space, the memory requirements for our dataset would be around 73 MB without index and other metadata:
+Given that Jina-Embeddings-v2 maps text to a 768 dimensional space, the memory requirements for our dataset would be around 73 MB without index and other metadata related to the publication records:

 ```python
 25,000 embeddings * 768 dimensions/embedding * 4 bytes/dimension = 76,800,000 bytes